-- After measuring my own spending compared to others in the same income/assets group, I found that my own family seems to spend about 75% less overall, and yet we still seem to have a better and happier/healthier life than most people, and plenty of material comforts as well.
-I’ve mostly cut out only the Wasteful Bullshit like Cable TV and diamond rings and such, while keeping all the Awesomeness of a nice place to live, good food and health, good times with friends, etc.
+- After measuring my own spending compared to others in the same income/assets group, I found that my own family seems to spend about 75% less overall, and yet we still seem to have a happier and healthier life than average, and plenty of material comforts as well.
+We have mostly cut out only the Wasteful Bullshit like cable TV and diamond rings and such, while keeping the things like a nice place to live, good food and health, good times with friends, etc.

-- When reading various science books about the natural environment, and even the book Your Money or Your Life, I find that they calculate that if everyone in the world used resources at the same rate as the US population, we would be consuming most of our natural resources at 400-500% the rate that the Earth can regenerate them for us.
-(As it is, since most countries are still poorer than us, humans as a whole are “only” burning up the planet at 125% of the sustainable rate, although this number is growing rapidly thanks to booming industry in India and China).
+- When reading books about the Earth’s climate and ecosystem, I find the general estimation is that rich-world residents are consuming natural resources at 400-500% the rate that the planet can regenerate them for us.
 So to be decent citizens of the Earth and use only our fair share, we need to cut our average consumption by at least 75%.

 - Since the default US household saves juuuust about 0% of its income, you will end up saving about 75% of your income if you can reduce your spending by 75% below these defaulters.
 For each year you save at this rate, you have bought three years of retirement.
 With compounding, you will have 25 years of living expenses saved in about 7 years, which will generate enough passive income to pay for your lifestyle forever, even assuming only a 4% annual dividend/withdrawal rate.

 Now to get into some interesting specifics.
-An MMM reader recently sent me a link to an eye-opening spreadsheet at the US Bureau of Labor Statistics (thanks Paul!).
+An MMM reader recently sent me a link to an eye-opening spreadsheet at the US Bureau of Labor Statistics.
 It is called the 2010 Consumer Expenditure Survey.
 You can check out the whole spreadsheet at this link, and for casual readers we’ll dive into a fun column from it right here.

 My favorite column is the “$70,000 and above” one, since it turns out to represent an average household income of $129,528 before taxes.
 The solid well-to-do middle class two-income working family that Mr. Money Mustache hears from so often.
 The people that complain that they need two incomes to put food on the table, and that President Obama claims are suffering so dearly due to 8% unemployment and $3.75 gasoline.
 The same people that could be retired in 5-10 years if they could grow themselves a Money Mustache.